 One 14-year-long study of 1,880 elderly people in New York found that those taking a high oleocanthal diet had a 40% lower chance of developing Alzhimer's.
 For more details of the research see Scientific American and ACS Chemical Neuroscience.
 For a brief summary of the reasearch findings regarding how oleocanthal works see Science Daily.

-Research at the Kapodistrian University in Athens, Greece, show that the wild olive oil produced by Olea Sylvestris has the highest concentration of oleocanthal, i.e. 528 mg/kg (compared to the average concentration of 99 mg/kg in other olive oils).
-The concentration of oleacein is 194 mg/kg (compared to an average of 48 mg/kg).
+Research at the Kapodistrian University in Athens, Greece, show that the wild olive oil produced by Olea Sylvestris had the highest concentration of oleocanthal and a very high concentration of oleacein.

 Another important chemical in wild olive oil is oleuropein aglycon, which is known to have a cardioprotective, neuroprotective and anti-cancer properties.
 For research into its ability to cause tumors to regress see NCBI, and for the cardio- and neuro-protective effects of oleuropein aglycon see Science Direct.

-Another beneficial chemical found in wild olive oil is ligstroside aglycon, present in Olea Sylvestris wild olive oil in world-record levels of 371 mg/kg.
+Another beneficial chemical found in wild olive oil is ligstroside aglycon, present in Olea Sylvestris wild olive oil in recent years at world-record levels.

 Our wild olive oil has four times more of the therapeutic elements than the average for the best olive oils.